-Risk Level Theme Inspection Reports and Orders Date of Inspection Received requirements of Inspection #10: The contractor requested to pre-construction meeting to comply with the requirements of section 22.5 for the left bank drainage adit.
-The contractor stated that it planned to commence construction on September 17, 2019. ersion tunnels are be nstructed using a drill and blast method of e ing directly below the contract must meet t rance to the left bank drainage adit adjace sked to provide a traffic review to WorkSafe The contractor is requested to provide e the following to WorkSafeBC: • • ne the evaluation of blasting above the left bet section 22.68; and bank diversion tunnel and upset co onditions) at the left b eacts from traffic and ventilation equipment bank drainage adit on ventilation equipment neasures, if any to address impacts.
-Prior to the docu the left bank drai s (if any are required) being in place no wo rk may commence for No Orders July 26, 2019 cted an inspection at Gate B on the Site C mployee refusing unsafe work.
-Project.
-The Low Risk Safe Buildings and Structures Order #1 - OHS4.2: The contractor failed to ensure that each building and temporary or permanent structure in a workplace is capable of withstanding any stresses likely to be imposed on it.
+Risk Level Theme Inspection Reports and Orders Date of Inspection Received Inspection #10: requirements of commence cons Inspection #10: The contractor requested to pre-construction meeting to comply with the requirements of section 22.5 for the left bank drainage adit.
+The contractor stated that it planned to commence construction on September 17, 2019.
+The left bank dra two left bank dive OSH section 22. iinage adit will be cor ersion tunnels are be 68 nstructed using a drill and blast method of e ing directly below the contract must meet t excavation.
+Due to the he requirements of The contractor is left bank diversic constructing the ent on tunnels is being as rance to the left bank drainage adit adjacer sked to provide a traffic review to WorkSafe nt to the outlet of the BC.
+The contractor is requested to provide e the following to WorkSafeBC: Engineering and the requ documents that outlinitied measures to me ne the evaluation of blasting above the left et section 22.68; and bank diversion tunnel An evaluatio and upset co diversion tun n of the potential imp onditions) at the left b inel outlets and any r pacts from traffic and ventilation equipment ank drainage adit on ventilation equipment neasures, if any to address impacts. operation (normal at the left bank Prior to the docu the left bank drai ments and measures nage adit. s (if any are required) being in place no wo rk may commence for No Orders July 26, 2019 Inspection #11: inspection was re Inspection #11: WorkSafeBC conducted an inspection at Gate B on the Site C Project.
+The inspection was requested due to an employee refusing unsafe work.
+Low Risk Safe Buildings and Structures Order #1 - OHS4.2: The contractor failed to ensure that each building and temporary or permanent structure in a workplace is capable of withstanding any stresses likely to be imposed on it.
 July 29, 2019 Low Risk Working Alone Order #2 - OSH 4.20.2(1): Before a worker is assigned to work alone or in isolation, the contractor failed to identify any hazards to that worker.
 Low Risk Safety Equipment Order #3 - OHS 4.3(1)(b)(i): The contractor failed to ensure that each tool, machine and piece of equipment in the workplace is capable of safely performing the functions for which it is used and is selected, used and operated in accordance with the manufacturer's instructions.
 The extension cords at Gate B are being used to supply power where hardwired connections should be used.